cockroachdb/docs/src/current/cockroachcloud/cmek.md

 The CMEK feature has the following limitations:

 - During [{{ site.data.products.dedicated }} on Azure limited access](/docs/{{site.versions["stable"]}}/cockroachdb-feature-availability.html), CMEK is not yet available for {{ site.data.products.dedicated }} clusters on Azure.
 To express interest, contact your Cockroach Labs account team.
 Refer to [{{ site.data.products.dedicated }} on Azure](cockroachdb-dedicated-on-azure.html).
-- To enable or revoke CMEK on a cluster, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html) or the [CockroachDB Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach/latest).
-It's not possible to enable CMEK using the {{ site.data.products.db }} Console.
+- To enable or revoke a CMEK on a cluster, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html) or the [CockroachDB Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach/latest).
+It's not possible to enable a CMEK using the {{ site.data.products.db }} Console.
 - If you add a new region to a cluster with CMEK enabled, you must configure a CMEK for the new region to protect its data.
 - If the CMEK is not available due to a misconfiguration or a KMS outage, a cluster's managed backups will begin to fail, but no customer notification is sent from {{ site.data.products.db }} via email.
 However, Cockroach Labs support is notified if such a failure occurs.